This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my disclosure policy.

-When it comes to a Sunday dinner in America, there is nothing quite as classic as a pot roast with hearty vegetables.
+When it comes to a Sunday dinner in America, there is nothing quite as classic as my Dixie Pot Roast with hearty vegetables.

 And if you should find yourself with leftover Dixie Pot Roast, I have a simple solution for using those up.
-How do French Dip Sammies with melty Picante Provolone and hot Au Jus sound?
-If your mouth is already watering, get my recipe here!
+How do Easy French Dip Sandwiches with Picante Provolone and hot Au Jus sound?

 If you love meltingly tender, slow cooked roast beef, and if you are looking for the perfect Sunday dinner recipe that tastes delicious and requires extraordinarily little hands-on time, Dixie Pot Roast is for you!
 Dixie Pot Roast is super simple and incredibly flavorful.